 If you start to roll backwards, DO NOT use the rear brake to stop or try to put the ATV in gear.
 The ATV could easily tip over backwards.
-Instead, apply the front brake gradually, or dismount the ATV immediately on the uphill side.
+Instead, dismount the ATV immediately on the uphill side.

 Stalling, rolling backwards or improperly dismounting while climbing a hill.